On the gravitational lensing interpretation of three gravitational wave detections in the mass gap by LIGO and Virgo: Results

 \subsection{Expected lightcurves}

 Models for lightcurves require the input of parameters describing the BNS merger and remnants.
 As delineated above, we use the best-fit parameters from the AT2017gfo counterpart to GW170817 to inform our choice of parameters.
 This is so as to produce an empirically-motivated set of light curves.
-Specifically, we assign an intrinsic chirp mass $\mathcal{M} = 1.18 \,{\rm M_\odot}$, mass ratio $q = 0.92$, a shocked cocoon opening angle $c =24$ deg, blue ejecta enhanced by a factor 1.6, post-merger ejecta of $12\%$ of the total disc mass, and a viewing angle of $\theta = 32$ deg, to our reference lightcurve model.
+Specifically, we adopt an intrinsic chirp mass $\mathcal{M} = 1.18 \,{\rm M_\odot}$, mass ratio $q = 0.92$, a shocked cocoon opening angle $c =24$ deg, blue ejecta enhanced by a factor 1.6, post-merger ejecta of $12\%$ of the total disc mass, and a viewing angle of $\theta = 32$ deg, to our reference lightcurve model.
 We produce two additional models: one with the same parameters but a larger chirp mass $\mathcal{M} = 2.0\,{\rm M_\odot}$; and a "conservative" model with typical NS binary parameters $\mathcal{M} = 1.18\,{\rm M_\odot}$, $q = 0.9$, viewed at $\theta = 60$ deg, with no shock cooling or blue ejecta enhancement.

 Figure~\ref{fig:lightcurves} shows the different model KN lightcurves for each of the three GW events considered in this study.
 Overall, we note that GW170817-like models predict a detectable transient with our follow-up strategy, together with highlighting the necessity of quick activation given the rapid fading of the transient magnitude within $\simeq4$ days of the merger.
-Both GW190930$\_$193541 and GW191216$\_$213338 present short spans of visibility, due to the high true redshift required to reconcile the posterior chirp mass to values compatible to that of BNS.
+Both GW 190930$\_$133541 and GW 191216$\_$213338 present short spans of visibility, due to the high true redshift required to reconcile the posterior chirp mass to values compatible to that of BNS.
 Hence, the high magnification results in short, high luminosity peaks associated with rest-frame ultraviolet emission that rapidly fades in the observer frame notwithstanding the cosmological time dilation.
 Lightcurves for GW200115$\_$042309 allow visibility up to 8 days with the current magnitude limits from our campaign, benefitting from relatively low true redshift ensuring that the observations would have probed the rest frame optical emission around $500\,\rm nm$.
+A common feature of all the lightcurves presented here is that their duration, defined as the time required to fade by a factor 2 in flux, is below 2 days.
+This makes them the fastest fading transients and suggest short duration as key signature of lensed KNe (for additional details see \citealt{smith21}).